SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

                                                adjusted accordingly.
                                                Note that compatibility of the TSA5511 with a 1.6 MHz crystal frequency is not officially supported; however, it has been empirically confirmed to work.
-                          • OUTPUT PORTS     > This setting controls the state of the output ports P2 and P5 in locked state.
-These ports can be used to control the RF output and an external lock indicator respectively.
-By default P2/P5 are set to high during locked state.
+                          • OUTPUT PORTS     > This setting maps corresponding output ports on the TSA5511 to drive an external lock indicator, an external unlock indicator and the transmitter RF output stage respectively.
                           • EXIT SETTINGS    > Returns to the main menu.

     ■ GENERAL SETTINGS => • STATION NAME     > This sets the radio station name that is shown in quiescent condition (locked state).
 Select characters using UP/DOWN and